 The school will continue working to improve the levels of performance of its students at all levels, and will also maintain its recruitment up to the maximum capacity of our buildings.
-The School has significantly upgraded its built environment in recent years and is working to continue this work, to create improved conditions for both pupil learning and staff working.
+The School has significantly upgraded its built environment in recent years and each year budgets for work to be done to continue this process, to create improved conditions for both pupil learning and staff working.